 - If you’re feeling confident, use the frequency dictionary as a resource to begin or elevate your Spanish writing practice.
 Choose a certain number of words from the frequency dictionary and write a poem, letter or story using those words as focal points.

-You’ll learn tons of essential vocabulary and become familiar with the most familiar words.
+Spanish frequency dictionaries will help you learn tons of essential vocabulary and become familiar with the most common words.